shubin-li/industry-ai-image-detection/README.md

 ## Dataset

-The dataset (~4,800 training images, ~2,058 test images) was provided by Etsy under NDA and is **not included** in this repository.
+The dataset (~4,800 training images, ~2,058 test images) was provided by the industry partner under NDA and is **not included** in this repository.
 The images contain a mix of authentic product photographs and AI-generated images from various generative models.

 ## Authors